skynet29/brainbot/hmi/README.md

 node install
 ````
 This command regenerate the **webapps.json** file located in the **config** directory.
 This file is used by the server to manage the webapps.

+To view your new webapp in your webapps panel, you have to ask your system administrator to add the webapp to your user account.
+If you are the admin, launch the users webapp to associate the new webapp to user account.